All Episodes

 I love to watch the best in whatever sport is playing.

-And and there's nobody really better right now.
+And there's nobody really better right now.

 Bryce Harper happens to be just a franchise player.

-He's with the Phillies now, and and uh as you are a franchise broadcaster, congratulations now your 24th season as a color analyst for the Phillies games.
+Now your 24th season as a color analyst for the Phillies games.

-Uh what a great transition after a great player career yourself for 17 years.
+What a great transition after a great player career yourself for 17 years.

 Congratulations.